 How to stand out as a company can be learned from Pirelli, another brand on our list that has masterfully used content marketing.

 In 1963, Pirelli published a calendar with naked women – “The Cal”.
 There were many such calendars back then, as almost all construction and car companies were publishing calendars.
-It was hard to get space on the wall of a car repair shop but Pirelli had a vision.
+It was hard to get space on the wall of a car repair shop but Pirelli stands by its vision.

 The photo shoots were organized with splendor, not in dingy garages, but in the most exotic corners of the world.
 Pirelli employed the best art directors and the most famous models in the world.
 In addition, the company relied on top photographers and was willing to make bold decisions.